Tag: diversity

 Reevaluating Public Service Interpreting and Translation: An Ethical, Economic, and Policy Analysis.

-By Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion This slightly modifies analysis was submitted to the House of Lords Inquiry into court interpreting and translation and published on their website.
-I welcome the House of Lords Public Services Committee’s decision to conduct this much-needed inquiry into interpreting and translation services in the courts.…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry This slightly modifies analysis was submitted to the House of Lords Inquiry into court interpreting and translation and published on their website.
+I welcome the House of Lords Public Services Committee’s decision to conduct this much-needed…

 -